-A brief summary of the definitions, policies and rules amended by Plan Change 74 are listed below, with the actual amendments (deletions and new text) being outlined in an annotated copy of the relevant chapters.
+A summary of the definitions, policies and rules amended by Plan Change 74 are listed below, with the actual amendments (deletions and new text) being outlined in an annotated copy of the relevant chapters.
+Any provisions in the annotated text which are not subject to amendments do not form part of the Plan Change, and are included merely to provide context for the changes that are proposed.